 There is that gut feeling you have.
 You want to trust it, but then again, it could just be the Italian you had for lunch, right?

-A lot of people have intuitive thoughts, feelings and reactions they don’t know how to handle.
+A lot of people have intuitive thoughts, feelings, and reactions that they don’t know how to handle.
 Some dismiss them as a wild imagination while others pay so close attention to them that they make big decisions that have major drawbacks later.

 Can you trust your intuition?
 Maybe.
 The truth is that pure intuition is always right, but pure intuition is hard to come by.
 Our thoughts and feelings can be largely influenced by our past, the media, or misreading cues from others.